-You have many choices for creating and deploying virtual machines.
+You have many options for creating and deploying virtual machines.
 You can create a single virtual machine and install a guest operating system and VMware Tools on it.
-You can clone or create a template from an existing virtual machine, or deploy OVF or OVA templates.
+You can clone an existing virtual machine or convert it to a template.
+You can also deploy OVF or OVA templates.

 When a virtual machine is no longer needed, you can remove it from the inventory without deleting it from the datastore, or you can delete the virtual machine and all its files.